 - Low Frequency (LF) RFID operates around 30 KHz to 300 KHz and has a maximum range of 10cm.
 Your conventional office access card usually utilizes LF range.

 - High Frequency (HF) RFID operates around 3 MHz to 30 MHz and provide distances between 10cm and 1 meter.
 Examples of access cards that use HF RFID are NFC cards.
 Smart cards like MIFARE are also based on this standard.

 - Ultra High Frequency (UHF) RFID ranges between 300 MHz and 3 GHz and reads up to 12 meters.
 They are typically used for parking solutions or similar wide range applications.

 Now that we covered the different types of RFID frequency, there is another parameter to consider.
 RFID can be distinguished into two broad categories: Passive or active tags (or cards).

 - Active RFID tags have their own transmitter (and power source).
 Active RFID tags are used for cargo, machine or vehicle tracking.

 - Passive RFID tags do not require a battery.
 The reader on the wall sends a signal to the tag.
 That signal is used to power the tag and reflect the energy back to the reader.

 These proximity cards are low frequency and mostly fall under the category of passive RFID cards.

-- Passive cards have three components sealed in the plastic: an antenna (mostly coil of wire), a capacitor and an integrated circuit (IC) which contains the user’s ID number.
+- Passive cards have three components sealed in the plastic: An antenna (mostly coil or wire), a capacitor and an integrated circuit (IC), which contains the user’s ID number.